-Agencies should not be impeded in their utilization of this expert peer review.
-Additionally and when possible, agencies should endeavor to explain how they ensured the rigorous review of their scientific products for each regulatory project.
+should endeavor to explain how they ensured the rigorous review of their scientific products for each regulatory project.

-C. Agency Mechanisms to Enhance Scientific Transparency
+C. Agency Mechanisms to eEnhance Scientific Transparency

-- 10. An agency's decision should be capable of being compared against the scientific record in a way that identifies the agency's most significant policy-based choices among the alternatives and that also identifies the agency's scientific judgments that were subject to rigorous expert review.
+- 12.10.
+"Scientific progress depends upon honest investigation, open discussion, refined understanding, and a firm commitment to evidence."
+Agencies should resist applying deliberative process protections to documents and communications that influenced the development of science-based regulatory projects.
+To the extent agencies do invoke the deliberative process privilege, they should justify so doing with respect to each document that is withheld from the public.
+Draft science-policy analyses, such as draft papers, can be made public with the disclaimer that they do not necessarily represent the policy or scientific position of the agency.
+Agencies should prepare an administrative record that advances this transparency goal by ensuring that the documents, meetings, and other deliberations that resulted in potentially significant changes to scientific assumptions or interpretations are made part of the administrative record.
+These administrative records should be posted on the internet when possible. - 13.11.
+An agency's decision should be capable of being compared against the scientific record in a way that identifies the agency's most significant policy-based choices among the alternatives and that also identifies the agency's scientific judgments that were subject to rigorous expert review.
 At an early stage in their regulatory processes, agencies should identify the policy-relevant questions that can be informed by science, and when possible, provide a review of the available scientific evidence with respect to these policy-relevant questions.
 In applying this evidence to the policy questions at issue, the agency should also identify what their significant assumptions, choices of analytical techniques, and remaining uncertainties were and how different plausible choices would change the resulting policy decision.
-The agency should also endeavor to follow the model of the NAAQS policy assessment in bridging science and policy, although this step will likely involve more effort and experimentation. - 11.
-OSTP should require agencies to provide a detailed and accessible description of how they integrate science into their decisions for each of their science-intensive programs.
+The agency should also endeavor to follow the model of the NAAQS policy assessment in bridging science and policy, although this step will likely involve more effort and experimentation. - 14.12.
+OSTP should require agencies to provide a detailed and accessible description of how they integrate the process that they utilize for integrating science into their decisions for each of their science-intensive programs.
 This includes a statement of how an agency evaluates the scientific information used in its analysis; how the agency makes that information available to reviewers and the public; how the analysis is reviewed by experts and interested parties; and how the agency ensures that the final decision can be compared against the scientific record.
-The agencies' description should be circulated as a publicly available memorandum to agency staff and ideally should be posted on the agency's website. - 12.
-In regulatory settings, particularly in cases when agencies are not bound by judicially enforceable deadlines, the agencies should establish explicit "stopping rules" (i.e., the point at which the agency will close its consideration of emerging research and when it chooses to close scientific debate in order to reach a decision).
-External peer review bodies are particularly useful to agencies in establishing scientifically credible points at which debate should cease.
+The agencies' description should be circulated as a publicly available memorandum to agency staff and ideally should be posted on the agency's website. - 15.13.
+In regulatory settings, particularly in cases when agencies are not bound by judicially enforceable deadlines, the agencies should establish explicit "stopping rules"